surajrastogi1/AmazonNavbar-html/README.md

 # AmazonNavbar-html
-ust built a simple Amazon-inspired navbar using HTML and CSS!
+just built a simple Amazon-inspired navbar using HTML and CSS!
 It features the Amazon logo, a functional search bar, and a 'My Account' section.